dokku/dokku/docs/configuration/ssl.md

 ```
 certs:add <app> CRT KEY                  # Add an ssl endpoint to an app.
 Can also import from a tarball on stdin.
 certs:generate <app> DOMAIN              # Generate a key and certificate signing request (and self-signed certificate)
-certs:info <app>                         # Show certificate information for an ssl endpoint.
 certs:remove <app>                       # Remove an SSL Endpoint from an app.
 certs:report [<app>] [<flag>]            # Displays an ssl report for one or more apps
 certs:update <app> CRT KEY               # Update an SSL Endpoint on an app.
 Can also import from a tarball on stdin